 Choose a pool clarifier that requires minimal mixing or measuring.
 Many are designed to work within 24 hours and are compatible with universal filters.
 The best options don't contain fragrances or dyes.

 - Run the pump for at least 8 hours daily.

-- Maintain chlorine within the ideal range of 1-4 ppm.
+- Maintain chlorine within the ideal range of 1 to 3 ppm.

-- Shock your water with a pool shock weekly and more frequently after heavy rain, high heat or heavy use.
+- Use pool shock weekly.
+Your pool may need to be shocked more often after lots of rain, high heat or heavy use.

-- Chemically clean the filter or backwash at pool opening and mid-season.
+- Chemically clean the filter or backwash when you open the pool and during mid-season.

 - Position jets downward so water circulates properly.

 Cloudy pool water can be caused by several factors, like a broken filter or unbalanced chemicals.
 Testing the pool water will help you figure out how to clear a cloudy pool.